-This post has been sponsored by Casabella.
+This post on cleaning stainless steel appliances has been sponsored by Casabella.
 All opinions are 100% my own.

 I am pumped!
 We just got ourselves a brand new, stainless steel dishwasher!
 Our old one was no longer cleaning our dishes: Fifty percent of the time, the soap didn’t dissolve, so we were left with a hard clump in the dispenser, the brackets that held the racks in place kept breaking… and if none of that sounds like reason enough to be annoyed, it was also growing weird, slime-y orange stuff inside.
 (Totally gross!)

 After ranting for years (’cause that’s always helpful), my husband calls and asks if I’m ready to bring home a new dishwasher.
 (Ummm… Let me think on that…) He had found a high-quality, name-brand dishwasher, on sale, because it had been the floor model.
 Since we are not fans of our current creamy-colored appliances, we went with stainless steel.

 I cannot tell you the number of times I have been asked about cleaning stainless steel, but I never had the answer because I didn’t have any stainless steel to work with.
 Now that I actually have some, I was ready to figure out the best way to keep it clean.

 What You Need to Clean Stainless Steel